Energy suppliers offering free electricity days in the UK

 |---|---|---|

-| “Free power hour” | A fixed hour/day where unit rate is reduced to £0 | How often it runs, whether you can choose the hour, eligibility rules |
+| “Free power hour” | A fixed hour/day where the unit rate is reduced to £0 | How often it runs, whether you can choose the hour, eligibility rules |

-| “Free electricity day(s)” | Specific date(s) where unit rate may be £0 for set hours | Which dates, whether you must opt-in, exclusions, notice period |
+| “Free electricity day(s)” | Specific date(s) where the unit rate may be £0 for set hours | Which dates, whether you must opt-in, exclusions, notice period |

-| “Time-of-use tariff” | Different unit rates at different times; “free” can be a special off-peak rate | Peak rate, off-peak rate, number of bands, smart meter requirements |
+| “Time-of-use / EV tariff” | Different unit rates at different times; off-peak can be as low as 7p/kWh (Intelligent Octopus Go) | Peak rate, off-peak rate, charging window, smart meter requirements |

 Common watch-outs (and how to avoid them)